Verizon takes hard line on surveillance vote: activists

 “At this point, we have not taken any formal position on the proposal,” he wrote.
 “The SEC requires shareholders to demonstrate their eligibility to submit a proposal.
 We’ve simply sought the information that we believe is necessary to determine the proponent’s eligibility.”

-The dispute at Verizon is just one of many playing out this month ahead of the springtime, shareholder-meeting season.
+The dispute at Verizon is just one of many playing out this month ahead of the spring when shareholder meetings usually take place.
 Generally, corporate shareholders who own $2,000 worth of stock for a year may file proposals for a vote by all investors.

 But the rise of proposals with a social agenda or those put forth by labor groups has prompted many companies to push back, often by seeking SEC permission to skip the measures.
 The agency grants such permission about half the time.